Fiona-600/Programming-for-Data-Analytics-2020-Project/README.md

 	•	Clone or download the 'FinalProject.ipynb' file from Github onto your local drive
 	•	Open the Jupyter Notebook file in your browser using CMDER
-	•	Use 'Restart and Run All' in the 'Kernel' tab in Jupyter Notebook re-run the entire code
+	•	Use 'Restart and Run All' in the 'Kernel' tab in Jupyter Notebook to re-run the entire code
 	•	Hold 'Shift' + 'Enter' to run/test code in individual code cells in a Jupyter Notebook

 **Libraries and Modules**